robjustice/soshdboot/README.md

 - plasma_hd.po

-   This is a copy of the Alpha1 release 800k disk put onto a 16mb image with the updated bootloader, SOS.KERNEL, SOS.DRIVER installed
+   This is a copy of the PLasma 2.0 Alpha1 release 800k disk put onto a 16mb image with the updated bootloader, SOS.KERNEL, SOS.DRIVER installed

    Plasma SOS.INTERP loaded on startup